 Spatial and graphic design (off-site)

-Het Nieuwe Instituut sees an important task in commissioning both graphic and spatial designers.
-The identity and communication of the institute and all the individual projects with which it presents itself to the outside world are the result of that mission.
-Within the context of The Hoodie, Studio LA and Ines Cox have been invited to partner up with the institute to develop the project's spatial and graphic design.
+Within the context of The Hoodie, Studio LA and Ines Cox were invited to partner up with the institute to develop the project's spatial and graphic design.

 Het Nieuwe Instituut